In this drug factsheet:DIN (Drug Identification Number)

 Who should NOT take this medication?

-- is allergic to alendronate or to any of the ingredients of the medication
+- are allergic to alendronate or any ingredients of the medication

 - cannot stand or sit upright for at least 30 minutes